How to Fix “The Process Cannot Access the File” Error on Windows

 The process cannot access the file because it is being used by another process

-1. Press Windows key + R to open up a Run dialog box.
-Then, type “cmd” and press Ctrl + Shift + Enter to open up an elevated Command Prompt.
+1. Press Windows key + R to open a Run dialog box.
+Then, type “cmd” and press Ctrl + Shift + Enter to open an elevated Command Prompt.

 Opening an elevated Command Prompt window

-3. In the elevated Command Prompt, run the command again and see if you’re still encountering the same error message.
+3. In the elevated Command Prompt, run the command again and check if you still encounter the error message.

 netsh int ipv4 set dynamicport tcp start=10000 num=1000